SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-04-22-unity3d-and-opensource-get-acquainted.markdown

 | ![ /></td>
 <td valign=](https://avatars2.githubusercontent.com/u/5490610?s=460)

-A new Math library project for Unity3D published by Stephanie, despite a huge public backlash when this Math library was released, I was impressed by this libraries humble creation.&nbsp; It is still in the early days but shows potential, I recommend rolling your sleeves up and digging in with this project and help make it even better.
+A new Math library project for Unity3D published by Stephanie, despite a huge public backlash when this Math library was released, I was impressed by this libraries humble creation.
+It is still in the early days but shows potential, I recommend rolling your sleeves up and digging in with this project and help make it even better.

  |